boyoon-c/memory-game/README.md

 Memory game has always been my childhood game and I occassionally play it with my nephew even these days.
 This has made me to build the memory game of my own.
 However, I have added some tweaks to make it more interesting: player of the turn flips three cards instead of two to find a match.

 # Getting Started
-Include a link to your deployed game and any instructions you deem important.

 ## Link to the deployed game
 https://boyoon-c.github.io/memory-game/

 ## Instructions to play the game
 - Two players alternate turns.
-- Each player is offered 10 seconds to make their move.
+- (Each player is offered 10 seconds to make their move.)
 - Each player should flip three cards at a time to find a match.
 - When the three cards are a match, that player who flipped the cards gets one point.
 - When the cards that are flipped do not match, players do not get a point.
 Cards are automatically flipped down and the next player gets the turn.